rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

     - Addresses database consolidation and cloud environment security concerns
     - Controls the exposure of sensitive application data to those without a true need-to-know
     - Works in a Multitenant Environment, increasing security for consolidation

-    > To learn more about how to use Database Vault, please refer to the "[DB Security - Database Vault] (https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=682)" workshop

     ---